Editor: Donna Rosenberg

 Author: Edgar Allan Poe

 What follows is torture, murder, and walled-up bodies.
-The story is told in a first-person, mentally unhinged narration, a Poe specialty (though this character is unique, not a rehash of other dark narrators in Poe's tales).
+The story is told in a first-person, mentally unhinged narration, a Poe specialty (though this character is unique, not a repeat of other narrators).
 I love how The Black Cat conveys the perverse joy people take in damning themselves; they know that what they're doing is wrong, but do it for that very reason ("the unfathomable longing of the soul to vex itself").
-And the story also tells a tale of domestic violence.
-The wife, subtly erased, is only mentioned now and then (almost as soon as we've forgotten she exists - until we can't forget any more); in a strange way, as the narrator strikes out at his cat, I also sensed he was striking out at her, where she stood in the corridors of the story.
+And it's also a tale of domestic violence.
+The wife, subtly erased, is only mentioned now and then (almost as soon as we've forgotten she exists - until we can't forget any more); in a strange way, as the narrator strikes out at his cat, I also sensed he was striking out at her, where she stood in the shadows.

 Title: Day of the Butterfly